tombaines/Eco-Sim/README.md

 # Eco-Sim.
 Eco-sim

-Developped by Tom Baines, Gareth Lecky and Will Foster.
+Developed by Tom Baines, Gareth Lecky and Will Foster.